 As a result, it makes Google treat some copied content as original.
 And if this happens, you may lose your supposed search engine ranking because someone copied from you.

-You must know which blog or blogs that are copying your contents before you can fight them to make sure that such content does not appear on the search engine.
+You must know which blogs or blogs that are copying your content before you can fight them to make sure that such content does not appear on the search engine.

 Normally, that shouldn’t be a problem, but for the fact that this single act is hurting the site where the original content is coming from, there should be a need for caution.

 There are lots of tools online today, both free and paid that can be used to detect plagiarism.
-They’re discovering who is coping from you will not be a problem.
+They’re discovering who is coping with you will not be a problem.

 Among several plagiarism checkers, we are limiting this post to Copyscape.

-Copyscape offers both free and premium service.
+Copyscape offers both free and premium services.
 While the free version gives a maximum of 10 results, the premium provides unlimited results.
-For a start you may start with the free version, if convinced then you can subscribe to the premium version of Copyscape service.
+For a start you may start with the free version, if convinced then you can subscribe to the premium version of the Copyscape service.